 India – World’s third largest country by Internet population – is still struggling to reach to any justifiable network infrastructure level.
 The country is ranked at 114th position globally with an average Internet connection speed of 1.3 Mbps.
-Interestingly, in spite of being the second largest country, by internet population, average internet connection speed in India is the slowest in the region, according to the latest report from Akamai.
+Interestingly, in spite of being the second largest country, by internet population, average internet connection speed in India is the lowest in the region, according to the latest report from Akamai.

 Eventually, APAC dominated at the global level as three countries from the region topped the list with fastest average Internet connectivity.
 In Q1 2013, South Korea, Japan and Hong Kong all witnessed modest quarterly increase, growing to 14.2Mpbs, 11.7 Mbps and 10.9 Mbps Internet connectivity respectively.
 Further more, besides these three, Switzerland is the only country at global level that managed to surpass 10 Mpbs average Internet connectivity in Q1 2013.